danialharriz/danialharriz/README.md

 #### **Background 🧔**

-Hi there!
-I'm Danial Harriz, but most people know me as Harriz.
-I'm a 22-year-old Data Engineering student currently in my third year at Universiti Teknologi Malaysia (UTM).
+I am a third-year Computer Science student at Universiti Teknologi Malaysia, majoring in Data Engineering.
+My passion lies in exploring the limitless potential of technology, with a particular focus on data, machine learning, and analytics.

-Hailing from the beautiful city of Kota Kinabalu, Sabah, I have a strong passion for data, machine learning, and all things tech.
-I enjoy solving problems, building innovative solutions, and learning new technologies to grow as a future Data Analytics professional.
+Throughout my university years, I have been honing my technical and analytical skills while actively engaging in university events, which has equipped me with excellent communication and social skills.
+These experiences have fueled my ambition to build a career in the tech industry, particularly in Data Science, where I aim to drive data-driven solutions and insights.

-Feel free to explore my repositories and connect with me.
-Let's collaborate and bring exciting ideas to life!
+I’m always eager to connect with like-minded individuals, learn about the latest trends in technology, and contribute to innovative projects.